-- Find the desired entry in the table. - Click Modify or Delete as desired on the Modify column.
+- 1. Find the desired entry in the table. - 2.
+Click Modify or Delete as desired on the Modify column.

-Click the Enable/ Disable All button to make all entries enabled/ disabled.
+Click the Enable/ Disabled All button to make all entries enabled/ disabled.
+Click the Delete All button to delete all entries.
 Click the Next button to go to the next page and click the Previous button to return to the previous page.

-If you set the service port of the virtual server as 80, you must set the Web management port on Security -> Remote Management page to be any other value except 80 such as 8080.
+If you set the service port of the virtual server as 80, you must set the Web management port on System Tools -> Remote Management page to be any other value except 80 such as 8080.
 Otherwise there will be a conflict to disable the virtual server.

-4.11.2 Port Triggering
+4.10.2 Port Triggering

-Choose menu "Forwarding→Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-57).
+Choose menu "Forwarding→Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-53).
 Some applications require multiple connections, like Internet games, video conferencing, Internet telephoning and so on.
 Port Triggering is used for some of these applications that cannot work with a pure NAT Router.